ikesaber/CASAGeneralScience/Schedule.md

 # Class Calendar

+**\*Note: *This calendar generally follows the schedule laid out in the Apologia General General Science Textbook***
+- If you are ever confused regarding assignments, please consult the schedule beginnin on page 15 in your textbook or email me.

 ## 1st Semester - 30 Days

 ### Class 1.
 6 Sep 2022, TUE 3 - 4pm CASA General Science